-GU Standard System View
+TD700 Standard System View

 - 1. Selective Catalytic Reduction (SCR) Catalyst - 2.
 Aftertreatment DEF Dosing Unit - 3.
 Aftertreatment Diesel Particulate Filter (DPF) - 4.
-Aftertreatment DEF Tank
+Aftertreatment DEF Tank ultra-pure water.

-Diesel Exhaust Fluid (DEF) is a reactant that's key to the SCR process.
-It's a nontoxic, ultra-pure solution of urea and ultra-pure water.
 Urea is a compound of nitrogen that turns to ammonia when heated.
 It is used in a variety of industries, perhaps most commonly as a fertilizer in agriculture.
 The fluid is non flammable, and is not dangerous when handled as recommended.
-However, it is highly corrosive to certain metals, espically copper and brass.
+However, it is highly corrosive to certain metals, especially copper and brass.
 Read the separate section concerning the handling of DEF solution.